 - Be agile.
 You can no longer count on controlling which devices join the network or on establishing firm network perimeters.
 As a result, you need to deploy network management solutions that can scale and adapt easily to meet the ever-changing needs of a client’s network.

 - Partner with the right people.
-If you lack the in-house security expertise to thwart hackers, take advantage of channel partnerships, like the one Joe Panettieri describes here, to boost your ability to protect client networks.
+If you lack the in-house security expertise to thwart hackers, outsource or form alliances.

-By delivering a secure network, you’re not only providing the best service to your clients, you’re also helping to stop the hackerpocalpyse and save the world.
+By delivering a secure network, you’re not only providing the best service to your users, you’re also helping to stop the hackerpocalpyse and save the world.